kore4lyf/shopping_cart/README.md

 node -v
 ```

-If Node.js is installed, a version will be returned-something like `v16.14.2`.
+If Node.js is installed, a version will be returned--something like `v16.14.2`.

 If Node.js is not installed, you can install it from their website: <a href="https://nodejs.org/en/" target="_blank">Nodejs.org</a>.
 Make sure to select the **LTS**, "Recommended for most users," version.